Traffic Scene Generation from Natural Language Description for Autonomous Vehicles with Large Language Model: Discussion

 \subsection{Performance Across Different LLMs}

-To evaluate the generalizability of our approach across both open-source and API-based language models, we conduct experiments using Gemma3~\cite{team2025gemma} (12B), Gemini-2.5-Flash~\cite{comanici2025gemini}, and Claude-Sonnet-3.5~\cite{anthropic2025claude35}.
-As shown in the results, our pipeline remains effective across all tested models, demonstrating strong planning and scene generation performance.
-Notably, the open-source Gemma3-12B can still achieve competitive plan and scene quality in several cases compared with GPT-4o.
-Meanwhile, high-performing API models such as Gemini-2.5-Flash and Claude-Sonnet-3.5 yield near-perfect accuracy in both agent and road planning.
+To evaluate the generalizability and flexibility of our approach across different types of language models, we conduct experiments using both open-source and API-based models, including Gemma3~\cite{team2025gemma} (12B), Gemini-2.5-Flash~\cite{comanici2025gemini}, and Claude-Sonnet-3.5~\cite{anthropic2025claude35}.
+As shown in second section of ~\cref{tab:abla}, our pipeline demonstrates consistently strong performance across all tested models in both planning accuracy and scene generation quality.
+Notably, the open-source Gemma3-12B achieves competitive results in several categories, confirming that even lightweight, locally deployable models are capable of supporting our framework effectively.
+Meanwhile, advanced API-based models such as Gemini-2.5-Flash and Claude-Sonnet-3.5 achieve near-perfect accuracy in both agent and road planning, highlighting their strong semantic understanding and effective planning capabilities.
 These findings underscore the flexibility and robustness of our framework, either deployed with lightweight open-source models for local applications or with powerful API models for high-accuracy use cases.